caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 }
 ```

+(TODO: footnote on intents as a tool for knowledge crunching and discovery)

 ### Events

 - A Value that serves as the record that a particular business activity has transpired
 - Not always in one-to-one correspondence to an Intent, but can usually be
   viewed semantically as the "past tense" of an Intent.

-- Mostly inconsequential to clients since the projected state is always returned
+To understand the relationship between Intents, Events, and the HTTP

-The request processing pipeline of a Hyperobject looks like this:
+request/response, it's easiest to look at the request processing pipeline of a
+Hyperobject.

 ```
 Parse     :: HTTP Request -> Intent?
 Conjugate :: Intent -> State -> Event?
 Apply     :: Event  -> State -> State'?
-Store     :: Event  -> void
+Store     :: Event  -> void?
 Project   :: State' -> HTTP Response
 ```

-Outputs in question, e.g. `Intent?`, indicate a possible point of early exit from
+Note that outputs in question, e.g. `Intent?`, indicate a possible point of early
-the pipeline should the stage fail (i.e. malformed requests).
+exit from the pipeline should the stage fail (i.e. malformed requests).
+A
+further caveat: this presentation of the Hyperobject pipeline is a slightly
+simplified version of how POST is handled within an Aggregate.

 #### Note on Durability